spectrocloud/librarium/packages/docs/content/13-release-notes.md

 - Upgraded with multiple profile support to clusters.
 - New node agent service supports an ansible playbook to perform node related tasks.
 - Ansible OS-patch playbook inclusion for security patch in nodes.
-- Spectro Cloud is enabling legacy brown field support bringing any cloud to spectro
+- Spectro Cloud is enabling legacy brownfield support bringing any cloud to spectro
 - OS Patch orchestrator implemented for on-boot, on-demand and scheduled OS patching.
 - Support of AWS spot instances.
 - Added ability towards selective upgradation.